marceldallagnol/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am is a PhD student in theoretical computer science at the University of Warwick, under the supervision of Tom Gur.
-My research interests lie broadly in the intersection of mathematics and computer science.
+I am a first-year PhD student in theoretical computer science at the University of Warwick, under the supervision of [Tom Gur](https://www.dcs.warwick.ac.uk/~tomgur/).